xxrom/user_tracker/backend/google-analytics.md

 <!-- Google Analytics -->
 <script>
-  // Renamed arguments, so it will be easier to read code (function (window, document, name, scriptUrl, globalMethod, a, m) {
+  // Renamed arguments, so it will be easier to read the code (function (window, document, name, scriptUrl, globalMethod, a, m) {
     window["GoogleAnalyticsObject"] = globalMethod; // set marker, where global method will be stored (window[globalMethod] =